Tom Kerridge: Career

+Andy Lewis accident

+On 24 October 2018, Andy Lewis, a chef employed by The Hand & Flowers, was severely injured after a pressurised stock boiler exploded, covering him in 200 litre of boiling stock.

+Speaking to website the Staff Canteen, Lewis explained the extent of his injuries, his recovery, and the effects it had on his mental and physical health.
+In the interview, Lewis said that despite being involved in the accident, it had not hindered his time at the restaurant.
+He also credited Kerridge for supporting him and his family through his recovery.

+Lewis spent seven months recovering from the injuries.
+After returning to the restaurant, he left The Hand & Flowers to take up a head chef position at the Sir Charles Napier Inn near Chinnor in Oxfordshire.

 Controversy

-On 7 November 2012, Kerridge was among a number of chefs who joined in the cyber-bullying of a customer to his associate Claude Bosi's restaurant Hibiscus.
-James Isherwood had written on his blog 'Dining With James' that he had not enjoyed his starter, leading Bosi and fellow Michelin star chef Sat Bains to verbally abuse him on Twitter.
+On 7 November 2012, Kerridge was among a number of chefs who joined in the criticism of a customer at his associate Claude Bosi's restaurant Hibiscus.
+James Isherwood had written on his blog Dining With James that he had not enjoyed his starter, leading Bosi and fellow Michelin star chef Sat Bains to abuse him on Twitter.

 Personal life

-Kerridge does not cook often when at home and claims that his oven is the least-used appliance in his house.
+Kerridge does not cook often when at home.

-Kerridge is a lifelong Manchester United supporter and has a number 7 tattoo in honor of his favourite player, Bryan Robson.
-He is also a season-ticket holder of Marlow F.C.
+Kerridge is a lifelong Manchester United supporter and has a number 7 tattoo in honour of his favourite player, Bryan Robson.
+Kerridge is also a season-ticket holder of Marlow F.C.

-Kerridge is married to sculptor Beth Cullen-Kerridge; the couple have one child.
-He told author Paul Stenning: "My relationship with Beth is fantastic but in our first year living and working together she left me three times!
+Kerridge is married to the sculptor Beth Cullen-Kerridge; the couple have one child, Acey (born 2015).
+He told the author Paul Stenning: "My relationship with Beth is fantastic but in our first year living and working together she left me three times!
 It wasn’t what she was used to doing and for every penny you both own to be invested in the business, and for that to be virtually all you are doing with your time is hard.
 We had everything in our life in the one room and it was all above the place we were working, where I was putting in a 90 hour a week shift.
 It becomes a huge pressure on your relationship but it also cements it and makes it very strong.
 We’ve been through a lot together."

-After turning 40 and weighing 30 stone (190.5 kg), Kerridge managed to lose 12 stone (76.2 kg) in five years through a combination of swimming, ditching alcohol, cutting down on carbs and using the dopamine diet (a type of diet that boosts your levels of the so-called 'happy hormone' so that it's easier to stick to your diet).
+After turning 40 and weighing 30 stone (190.5 kg), Kerridge managed to lose 12 stone (76.2 kg) in five years through a combination of swimming, ditching alcohol, cutting down on carbs and using the dopamine diet.